List of recurring The Simpsons characters: Hans Moleman

-Hans Moleman, voiced by Dan Castellaneta, is the retconned name of an earlier character named "Ralph Melish".
-A character similar in appearance is seen briefly in the season 1 episode "Homer's Odyssey".
+Hans Moleman (voiced by Dan Castellaneta) is the retconned name of an earlier character named "Ralph Melish".
+A character similar in appearance is seen briefly in the episode "Homer's Odyssey".
 He was renamed when a writer noticed he looked like a mole man.

-A seemingly elderly man, Moleman is sometimes portrayed as a resident of the Springfield Retirement Castle, although in a deleted scene from the episode "Brother from Another Series" he is shown to live in a house under a dam.
+A short and seemingly elderly man, Moleman is sometimes portrayed as a resident of the Springfield Retirement Castle, although in a deleted scene from the episode "Brother from Another Series" he is shown to live in a house under a dam.
 He has cataracts and is almost entirely blind, which has severely impaired his reading ability and has led to repeated revokings of his driver's license.
 He carries a cane to walk with.
 Although he appears to be elderly, in fact, Hans Moleman claims to be 31 years old, and that "drinking has ruined [his] life".
+He is also the host of a radio program, "Moleman in the Morning", on Springfield radio station KJAZZ.

-However, in episode 13 of season 26, "Walking Big & Tall", he is revealed to be the former mayor of Springfield.
-But he became banished from Springfield on a horse by the angry townsfolk when Moe Szyslak discovered, that a song Moleman made Springfield's city anthem 30 years before, was in fact a rip-off of another town's anthem and used by other towns.
+In episode 13 of season 26, "Walking Big & Tall", Hans is revealed to be the former mayor of Springfield, who was briefly banished from Springfield, riding a horse, by the angry townsfolk when Moe Szyslak discovered that a song Moleman had made Springfield's city anthem 30 years before was in fact a rip-off of another town's anthem and used by other towns.

-He is also the host of a radio program titled, "Moleman in the Morning" on Springfield radio station KJAZZ.
+In 2015, Hans appears as a non-playable character in the toys-to-life video game Lego Dimensions.
+In game, he only appears in the Simpsons levels and all his voice lines are archive audio from Dan Castellaneta.

 His character is based on a character created by Tex Avery, Droopy.

-Like many recurring characters, Hans Moleman has had a wide variety of careers over the course of the series.
+Like many recurring characters, Hans Moleman has extremely bad luck with a wide variety of careers over the course of the series.
 Hans Moleman's appearances usually come in the form of a running gag where he is killed by various accidents, yet inexplicably returns unharmed in subsequent episodes.
-He has been driven off a cliff while hauling Edgar Allan Poe's house, torched by a solar ray, drilled in the head by Mr. Burns, executed via the electric chair, thrown out of a window, eaten by alligators, sucked up by roombas, buried alive, smothered by a Rover, killed by the Grim Reaper's touch of death, drowned to death after driving his truck off a broken bridge, has had his car explode after bumping into a tree, and has been crushed by various different objects on several occasions.
+He has been driven off a cliff while hauling Edgar Allan Poe's house, torched by a solar ray, drilled in the head by Mr. Burns, executed via the electric chair, thrown out of a window, eaten by alligators, sucked up by roombas, buried alive, smothered by a Rover, killed by the Grim Reaper's touch of death, drowned after driving his truck off a broken bridge, has had his car explode after bumping into a tree, and has been crushed by various different objects on several occasions.
 In The Simpsons Movie, Homer's car runs him over.
 He has also suffered many non-fatal accidents such as getting hit in the groin by a football during his indie film and crashing his car into the Planet Hype restaurant.
 In The Simpsons: Road Rage opening cutscene, he gets horrifically irradiated by the Burns Atomic Mega-bus.